AmrDeveloper/Amun/docs/reference/comments.md

-Jot has support for single and multi lines comments with the same C/C++ Comments styles
+Amun has support for single and multi lines comments with the same C/C++ Comments styles

 ### Single line commnet